 img

 There are several reasons why I was interested in owning a Dolly Parton.
 Drop targets are my favorite playfield feature and I long wanted to add an in-line drop target bank to my collection.
 But there were other competing factors.
 I wasn't necessarily interested in having a wide-body or in-line flippers.
 That left out games like Paragon, Globetrotters, Future Spa and Hotdoggin'.
 Frontier or Viking would have been cool, but those games aren't always easy to come by.
 On the other hand, Dolly Parton is a mediocre game that had a moderately high production run.
 The title isn't too hard to find or expensive to buy.
 Moreover, the in-line targets on Dolly Parton are favorably positioned.
 Many of the other games position the targets high and far off center, which is a bit much for my meager skills.

 The idea of owning a Dolly Parton took on a new level of excitement in early 2009 when Classic Playfield Reproductions began talk of their "Lost Vegas" conversion kit.
 I love these old Bally games.
-Owning one with a brand new theme including shiny new parts with modern rules and sound... that just kicks too much ass to ignore.
+Owning one with a brand new theme including shiny new parts with modern rules and sound... that just kicked too much ass to ignore.

 Around August of 2009 I saw an ad on RGP for the Dolly Parton that I eventually ended up buying.
 I waffled over the game for about a month because its condition was in something of a gray area.
 On one hand the playfield looked like it might be too nice to sacrifice for a Lost Vegas.
 On the other hand, the cabinet was pretty beat-up and wasn't going to make a very attractive gameroom addition.

 Then I got the idea that maybe I'd like to own a beater game that I could drag around with me to pinball shows.
 I've enjoyed pinball shows for years, but they wouldn't be much fun if no one brought games to play.
-Maybe it was time for me to step-up and bring a game too.
+Maybe it was time for me to step up and bring a game too.
 This Dolly Parton seemed like a good choice since the game was solid and attractive except for the ugly cabinet.
 Dolly Parton is also pretty simple and should hold up well on the show floor.

+img